Dawud210/mammogram-masses/README.md

 BI-RADS is measure of how confident is the severity classification of the mammographic mass is, it is not a predictive attribute and so i have discarded it.
 The age, shape, margin, and density attributes are the features that we will build our model with, and "severity" is the classification we will attempt to predict based on those attributes.

 A lot of unnecessary anguish and surgery arises from false positives arising from mammogram results.
-If we can build a better way to interpret them through supervised machine learning, it could improve a lot of lives.
+If I can build a better way to interpret them through supervised machine learning, it could improve a lot of lives.

 I have applied five different supervised machine learning techniques to this data set, and see which one yields the highest accuracy as measured with K-Fold cross validation (K=10) where the data is divided into ten difrrent folds that will be tested iteratively.